oddlama/embedded-devices/embedded-devices/README.md

 ### A more complex register

-A more complex register might contain more than just simple values.
-Often there are enums, or bitflags involved, which we can luckily also represent with bondrewd.
-Using bondrewd's attribute macros, we can specify exactly which bit corresponds to which field:
+A real-world application may involve describing registers with more complex layouts involving different data types or even enumerations.
+Luckily, all of this is fairly simple with bondrewd.

+We also make sure to annotate all fields with `#[register(default = ...)]` to allow easy reconstruction of the power-up defaults.

 ```rust
 #[allow(non_camel_case_types)]